-Although there is some evidence for human influence on climate before 1750 (e.g., Ruddiman and Thomson, 2001; Koch et al., 2019), the magnitude of the effect is still disputed (e.g., Joos et al., 2004; Beck et al., 2018b; see Chapter 5, Section 5.1.2.3), and most studies analyse the human influence on climate over the industrial period.
+Although there is some evidence for human influence on climate before 1750 (e.g., Ruddiman and Thomson, 2001; Koch et al., 2019), the magnitude of the effect is still disputed (Section 5.1.2.3; e.g., Joos et al., 2004; J. Beck et al., 2018), and most studies analyse the human influence on climate over the industrial period.
 Historically, the widespread use of coal-powered machinery started the Industrial Revolution in Britain in the late 18th century (Ashton, 1997), but the global effects were small for several decades.
 In line with this, previous IPCC assessment reports considered changes in radiative forcing relative to 1750, and temperature changes were often reported relative to the ‘late 19th century’.
-AR5 and SR1.5 made the specific pragmatic choice to approximate pre-industrial global temperatures by the average of the 1850–1900 period, when permanent surface observing networks emerged that provide sufficiently accurate and continuous measurements on a near-global scale (see Sections 1.3.1 and Chapter 2, Section 2.3.1.1), and because the model simulations of the historical period used 1850 as their start date.
-For the same reasons, to ensure continuity with previous assessments, and because of larger uncertainties and lower confidence in climatic changes before 1850 than after, AR6 makes the same choice to approximate pre-industrial global temperatures by the average of the 1850-1900 period.
+The AR5 and SR1.5 made the specific pragmatic choice to approximate pre-industrial global temperatures by the average of the 1850–1900 period, when permanent surface observing networks emerged that provide sufficiently accurate and continuous measurements on a near-global scale (Sections 1.3.1 and 2.3.1.1), and because model simulations of the historical period used 1850 as their start date.
+For the same reasons, to ensure continuity with previous assessments, and because of larger uncertainties and lower confidence in climatic changes before 1850 than after, AR6 makes the same choice to approximate pre-industrial global temperatures by the average of the 1850–1900 period.

-Here we assess improvements in our understanding of climatic changes in the period 1750-1850.
+Here we assess improvements in our understanding of climatic changes in the period 1750–1850.
 Anthropogenic influences on climate between 1750 and 1900 were primarily increased anthropogenic GHG and aerosol emissions, and changes in land use.
-Between 1750 and 1850 atmospheric CO2 levels increased by from about 278 ppm to about 285 ppm (Chapter 2, Section 2.2.3, equivalent to around 3 years of current rates of increase), corresponding to about 55 GtCO2 in the atmosphere.
-Estimates of emissions from fossil fuel burning (about 4 GtCO2, Boden et al., 2017) cannot explain the pre-1850 increase, so CO2 emissions from land use changes are implicated as the dominant source.
-The atmospheric concentration of other GHGs also increased over the same period, and there was a cooling influence from other anthropogenic radiative forcings (such as aerosols and land use changes), but with a larger uncertainty than for GHGs (e.g., Carslaw et al., 2017; Owens et al., 2017; Hamilton et al., 2018; Chapter 2, Section 2.2.6; Chapter 7, Section 7.3.5.2; Cross-Chapter Box 1.2, Figure 1).
-It is likely that there was a net anthropogenic forcing of 0.0–0.3 Wm-2 in 1850–1900 relative to 1750 (medium confidence).
-The net radiative forcing from changes in solar activity and volcanic activity in 1850–1900, compared to the period around 1750, is estimated to be smaller than ± 0.1 W m-2, but note there were several large volcanic eruptions between 1750 and 1850 (Cross-Chapter Box 1.2, Figure 1).
+Between 1750 and 1850 atmospheric CO2 levels increased from about 278 ppm to about 285 ppm (equivalent to around 3 years of current rates of increase; Chapter 2, Section 2.2.3), corresponding to about 55 GtCO2 in the atmosphere.
+Estimates of emissions from fossil fuel burning (about 4 GtCO2, Boden et al., 2017) cannot explain the pre-1850 increase, so CO2 emissions from land-use changes are implicated as the dominant source.
+The atmospheric concentration of other GHGs also increased over the same period, and there was a cooling influence from other anthropogenic radiative forcings (such as aerosols and land-use changes), but with a larger uncertainty than for GHGs (Sections 2.2.6 and 7.3.5.2, and Cross-Chapter Box 1.2, Figure 1; e.g., Carslaw et al., 2017; Owens et al., 2017; Hamilton et al., 2018).
+It is likely that there was a net anthropogenic forcing of 0.0–0.3 Wm–2 in 1850–1900 relative to 1750 (medium confidence).
+The net radiative forcing from changes in solar activity and volcanic activity in 1850–1900, compared to the period around 1750, is estimated to be smaller than ± 0.1 W m–2, but note there were several large volcanic eruptions between 1750 and 1850 (Cross-Chapter Box 1.2, Figure 1).